todd-cook/Effective-Scala-with-Project-Euler/README.md

 * Undirected Graph
 * Unit Fraction
 * CoinCollection, CoinConstraints, CoinCombination - generate combinations with restrictions
-* NumberString - convert from
+* NumberString - convert from digits to alphanumeric spellings and back

 Who this project is for:
 ------------------------